nielsbasjes/yauaa/README.md

 HIGH Profile release notes:
 ===========================

+Version 5.6 (SNAPSHOT - Not yet released)
+---
+In version 5.6 the number of detected DeviceBrands is greatly increased.
+The downside is a major performance impact and increased memory footprint.
+I'm currently looking into an alternative implementation for solving the Brand problem.

 Version 5.5
 ---
 With Google Chrome 70 the useragent string pattern has been changed on Android ( https://www.chromestatus.com/feature/4558585463832576 ) .